Stability of Minkowski space and polyhomogeneity of the metric: Introduction

+for $a_I<\min(a_0,0)$ and $a_+<a_I$.\footnote{Proving this estimate for large, negative, but nonexplicit $a_+$ is easy, while obtaining an explicit value of $a_+$ does require explicit straightforward (albeit lengthy) calculations.
+We accomplish this in \S\ref{SsBgExpl} by identifying $L$ with the conformal wave operator on static de~Sitter space for a suitable choice of $\rho$.}

-For non-linear applications, this is not sufficient; let us thus turn to step~\ref{ItISysMapDec} and analyze $L u=f$ for $f$, vanishing near $\Sigma$, having more decay,
+For nonlinear applications, the information~\eqref{EqISysLinBg} on $u$ is not sufficient: the decay rate at $\scri^+$ is limited, and we do not have a good decay rate at $I^+$ either, cf.\ the discussion of $\rho_0^{a_0}\rho_I^{a_I}$ following~\eqref{EqISysLinCoords0I}.
+Let us thus turn to step~\ref{ItISysMapDec} and analyze $L u=f$ for $f$, vanishing near $\Sigma$, having more decay,

 The background estimate~\eqref{EqISysLinBg} gives $u\in\rho_0^{b_0}\rho_I^{-\eps}\rho_+^{a_+}\Hb^\infty$ for all $\eps>0$.
-Near $i^0\cap\scri^+$ then, the conormality of $u$ allows for equation~\eqref{EqISysLinEqI} to be written as
+Near $I^0\cap\scri^+$ then, the conormality of $u$ allows for equation~\eqref{EqISysLinEqI} to be written as

-i.e.\ $L$ effectively becomes the composition of transport ODEs along the two radial null directions.
+i.e.\ $L$ effectively becomes the composition of (linear) transport equations along the two radial null directions.
 See Figure~\ref{FigISysLinTrans}.
 Integration of $\rho_0\pa_{\rho_0}-\rho_I\pa_{\rho_I}$ is straightforward, while integrating $\rho_I\pa_{\rho_I}$, which is a regular singular ODE with indicial root $0$, implies that $u$ has a leading order term at $\scri^+$; one finds that

 which implies the existence of the radiation field.\footnote{For rapidly decaying $f$, one can plug this improved information into the right hand side of~\eqref{EqISysLinTransport}, thereby obtaining an expansion of $u$ into integer powers of $\rho_I$ and recovering the smoothness of $u$ at $\scri^+$.} The procedure to integrate along (approximate) characteristics to get sharp decay is frequently employed in the study of nonlinear waves on (asymptotically) Minkowski spaces, see e.g.\ \cite[\S2.2]{LindbladRodnianskiGlobalStability}, \cite{LindbladAsymptotics}, and their precursors~\cite{LindbladLifespan,LindbladGlobalNonlinear}.